Introduction

-Since OSGI R6, developers can improve traditional AEM 6 configurations and create cleaner, more maintainable code.
+Since OSGi R6, developers can move away from traditional AEM configuration patterns and create cleaner, more maintainable code.
 Declarative Services 1.3 (DS 1.3) facilitates this modernization within AEM 6 and Java 8 environments.

 Prerequisites